 Official website for Angband is Rephial.org.

 Angband has a very long history.
 It started in 1990 as an improved and "Tolkienized" variant of Moria.
 Moria itself was created in 1985 and was inspired by Rogue (from the late 70s).
 The first version of Angband was created by Alex Cutler and Andy Astrand at the University of Warwick.
 The notable maintainers in the 90s were Charles Swiger and Ben Harrison.
-In 2000, Robert Rühlmann took over.
+In 2000, Robert Ruhlmann took over.
 Starting March 2006, the game was looked after by Julian Lighton, and since April 2007 by Andrew Sidwell.
 Starting the release of 3.5.0 on Christmas Day 2013, the game is maintained by Nick.

 Angband is a member of a family of similar games called rogue-likes.
 Other well known games of this type are Nethack, Slash'Em or ADOM.